dutt/python_type_enforcer/README.md

 For a visual explanation it transforms the file `parsed.py` into the file `parsed_checked.py`, without you having to rewrite the code yourself.

+It detects already patched functions, so no double-patching.

 ## Oh dear gods below why?

 I've had this idea bouncing around for a year and finally got fed up with it.
 It was easier than expected :) But then I've never had the python interpreter segfault as much as when building this.
 Weird how it doesn't like malformed bytecode, who'd have thought?